 Controversial: A very good question, and the answer is not clear.
 Some experts believe that pregnancy increases the risk of melanoma and advise women with a melanoma history to avoid pregnancy, or at least wait several years.
 Others say the evidence to support that recommendation is not convincing.
 Until we have a definite answer i would be very cautious; if you get pregnant, have your skin examined frequently. ...Read moreSee 1 more doctor answer

-Skin is the largest and one of the most complex organs in the body composed of hundreds of different structures.
-Nearly any of these elements can degenerate into cancer.
-However the three most common are: basal cell, squamous cell and melanoma which occur in that order and degree of aggressiveness.
-Although heredity plays a major role, sun exposure and tobacco use & ...Read more
+A condition in which some element of your skin--which is one of the most complex organs in the body--degenerates into cancer.
+The three most common types of skin cancer are: basal cell, squamous cell, and melanoma which occur in that order and degree of aggressiveness.
+Although heredity plays a major role, sun exposure and tobacco use and ...Read more

 Malignant melanoma is a cancer that begins usually in the pigmented cells (melanocytes) of the skin.
 It is generally considered the most dangerous form of skin cancer.
 Most cases are localized and caught fairly early but some people will develop widespread ...Read more

 - Talk to a doctor live online for free